THOMAS GEORGE SHORTLAND 1771 - 1827

 The first settlement of Melbourne was taking place at

-this time and Peter Shortland and Thomas Symonds
+this time and Peter Shortland and Thomas Symonds charted

-Cambridge.
-This assisted in his many years as a Royal Navy marine surveyor charting
+his many years as a Royal Navy marine surveyor charting

 Canadian waters.
 Later he was involved in surveys of the

 Indian Ocean coastlines.
 On his retirement from active

 service in 1870 he returned to Cambridge and took out a

 law degree, later being called to the bar.
-For the last
+In the last

-seven years of his life he had reached the rank of
+seven years of his life, he had reached the rank of

 2. J.W.
 Shortland, “The Shortland Family of the

 Royal Navy and Australasia with Particular Reference to